mdruuu/sedarplusplus/README.md

 Similar to Link Grabber, use with multiple filing types

 Note: Sedar's filter functionality is busted.
 I am not exaggerating when I say this.
 Multiple filingtype filters do not work.
 Documents pre 2015 do not show up in filtered.
+As a result, Link Grabber and Doc Downloader will only show files that are from 2015 or newer.